Religion in Armenia: Yazidism

-About 1% of Armenia's population (23,374 as per the 2011 census), mostly ethnic Yazidis, an ethno-religious group living in the western part of the country, follow Yazidism.
+As per census of 2022, about 0.5% of Armenia's population (14,349 as per the 2022 census), follows Yazidism.
 Many Yazidis came to Armenia and Georgia during the 19th and early 20th centuries to escape religious persecution.
 Relations between Yazidis and Armenians are strong.
 The world's largest Yazidi temple Quba Mêrê Dîwanê is constructed in the small village of Aknalich.

 Judaism

-Currently there are an estimated 750 Jews in the country, a remnant of a once larger community.
+Currently there are an estimated 118 Jews in the country, a remnant of a once larger community.
 Most left Armenia for Israel after the collapse of the Soviet Union in pursuit of better living standards.
 Still, despite the small numbers, high intermarriage rate and relative isolation, a lot of enthusiasm exists to help the community meet its needs.

 Islam

 Distribution of Muslims in modern borders of Armenia, 1886–1890.